- What other names is Beta-sitosterol known by?

 Insufficient Evidence to Rate Effectiveness for...

 - Baldness.
-Some men report that using beta-sitosterol with saw palmetto makes them grow more and better hair.
+Some men report that taking beta-sitosterol plus saw palmetto twice daily helps them grow more and better hair.

 - Prostate infections.